 Don't roll your eyes when the school calls you with a sick child and it interrupts your work day.
 Let your child know that THEY are not the interruption.
 Your work day is.

+Find out what they enjoy and immerse yourself in it.
+Ask questions, get down on the floor and play.
+There are a lot of things I learned about Noah and what he liked AFTER he died.
+Irony at its finest.
+Encourage them and help them better their skills.
+Strengthen what they are good at so they won't feel as incompetent when their weaknesses come up.
+Find the good in life.
+From the simple things of bird watching to delivering food and fellowship to a shut in.
+Teach them empathy and compassion for others and the world we live in.
 Don't take a single second for granted.
 From rushing out the door in the morning, to the last goodbye as you drop them off at school to kissing their forehead goodnight and telling them, truly looking them square in the eye, how very much you love them and how you are blessed God allowed them to be in your life.

 Recently I found myself cleaning out Haleigh Raye's clothes in her room.
 I got so caught up in trying to get finished it was not till I was almost done that I realized I was sitting in the very same spot I had saw Noah, over 1,000 times in this course of his short lifetime, playing with his toys.
 They were plentiful and lined them all up against the four walls.